trinhxuann/deltadata/README.md

 #> 288         15.271113          18.82119    TRUE       <NA>       <NA>     <NA>
 ```

-Although the function does not automatically employ the `popCDEC()`
+Although the function does not automatically populate CDEC data for
-function, users can manipulate the outputted outlier data frames to be
+water quality variables, users can manipulate the outputted outlier data
-accepted by the function:
+frames to be accepted in `popCDEC()`:

 ``` r
 # The function needs at least five columns: "station", "lat", "lon", "time", and our variable, "temp"